 So, what do you think?
 Is it possible to try these one at a time?

-Like I said, it won’t be easy.
+As I said, it won’t be easy.
 Especially the last task of just saying “no”.
 This is how big business operates.
-If you manage several staff, having each one of them popping to your office at all different times of the day will eat into your time.
-Most of the problems could actually be sorted out by them, and you never need get involved.
+If you manage several staff, then having each one of them popping to your office at all different times of the day will eat into your time.
+Most of the problems could actually be sorted out by them, and you never need to get involved.

 Have you tried any of these before and did they work?
 Let me know in the comments below.